-Linux and Unix vgrind command
+Linux vgrind command

 The vgrind utility formats the program sources named by the filename arguments in a nice style using troff.
 Comments are placed in italics, keywords in bold face, and as each function is encountered its name is listed on the page margin.

 vgrind runs in two basic modes, filter mode or regular mode.
 In filter mode, vgrind acts as a filter in a manner similar to tbl.
 The standard input is passed directly to the standard output except for lines bracketed by the troff-like macros:

 These lines are formatted as described above.
 The output from this filter can be passed to troff for output.
 There need be no particular ordering with eqn or tbl.
 In regular mode, vgrind accepts input filenames, processes them, and passes them to troff for output.
 Use a hyphen ('-') to specify standard input; otherwise, vgrind will exit without attempting to read from the standard input.
 Filenames must be specified after all other option arguments.

 In regular mode, if the -t or -P option is specified, the output is:

 - emitted (in troff format) to stdout if the -t option is specified.